India, China Reach Border Patrol Deal Ahead of BRICS Summit

 According to the Chinese account of the meeting, Xi told Modi that the two sides should “bear in mind the overall interests of their bilateral relations and handle properly the border issue so as to jointly safeguard peace and tranquility in the border region.”

-Some analysts have pointed out that the India–China dispute could impact the CCP leader’s ambition to challenge the West and create a new world order with Putin’s help.
+Some analysts have pointed out that the India–China dispute could affect the CCP leader’s ambition to challenge the West and create a new world order with Putin’s help.

 “Due to tensions from an aggressive, expansionist China, India, while still maintaining military neutrality and friendship with Moscow, has been moving closer to Western nations” through its security cooperation with the United States, Australia, and Japan via a regional partnership known as the QUAD.